 Competition policy

-Trade barriers continue to hinder efforts to further liberalize foreign trade.
-The country maintains high tariff barriers on agricultural products, motor vehicles, and distilled spirits.
-In addition, there are significant nontariff trade barriers such as licensing requirements, burdensome import regulations, price controls, and high excise taxes resulting from a complex tax structure.
-As of 2023, Thailand remains an observer rather than a signatory to the WTO (World Trade Organization) Agreement on Government Procurement.
+The country maintains high tariffs on agricultural products, motor vehicles and distilled spirits.
+In addition, significant non-tariff barriers include licensing requirements, burdensome import regulations, price controls and high excise taxes stemming from a complex tax structure.
+As of 2025, Thailand was not a member of the World Trade Organization (WTO) Agreement on Government Procurement, though it participates in the Working Group on Transparency in Government Procurement.

 Liberalization of foreign trade